thomergil/gopro-map-sync/README.md

 ### Advanced usage: using `--files`, `--args` , `--reference` with Docker

-Docker images can only access files on your disk if you first mount them with `--mount`.
+Docker images cannot access files on your disk unless you mount the containing folder with `--mount`.
 Let's say one or more movies are stored in `/Users/john/Movies/` .
 In addition, files to be used as `--files` and `--args ` and `--reference` are stored `/Users/john/save/`.
 We need to mount both of these directories as part of the `gpxanimator` invocation.

 Note, this may be **slow**: